guedes-joaofelipe/CryptocurrencyExchange/README.md

 #### Release Notes:
 **[09/19/2018]**:
 - Django API seems to be having issues with cross domain access denials.
-As for this point, a [Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) is to be in order to allow communication with API.
+As for this point, a [Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) can be installed in order to allow communication with API.